Traditional Costumes

 Costume

-The figure was strongly varied in the course of time.
-While the mask was originally borrowed from the Commedia dell'arte, it took on more and more grotesque forms.
+The figure was strongly varied over the course of time.
+While the mask was originally borrowed from the Commedia dell’arte it took on more and more grotesque forms.
 The nose and the wig became larger and larger.
 And the colours of the costume also moved away from those of the original costume.
-Today, the Waggis exists in numerous colour combinations.
+Today the Waggis exists in numerous colour combinations.

 Loud Appearance

-Their somewhat coarse and grubby appearance and their loud appearance can be traced back to their roots as a farmer or a vagabond.
+His rather coarse and loud appearance can be traced back to his origins as a farmer or a vagabond.

 Buy magnet Waggis